code123-tech/High-Level-Design/BasicConcepts/ClientServer_P2P.md

     - *Peer:* All machines can send and receive requests from each other.
     - *Examples:* WebRTC, File sharing, Instant Messaging etc.

+### *Key Takeaways:*
+- *Understanding Client-Server and Peer-2-Peer architecture are base for network communication.*